Lymantria dispar (Gypsy Moth)

 Gypsy Moth Spraying for Private Residential Landowners

-Treatments are only conducted at the request of a landowner in a participating county, and if the area meets the program requirements.
-Treatments begin when 50 percent of the caterpillars are in their second instar during the spring so timing is critical.
+Treatments begin in the spring (usually May) when 50 percent of the caterpillars are in their second instar, so timing is critical.

-If you believe that you have a need for a gypsy moth suppression treatment, you should contact your gypsy moth county coordinator by calling your county commissioner’s office during July or early August.
+If you believe that you have a need for a gypsy moth suppression treatment, you should begin making plans during the fall and winter months preceding the year of treatment.